 4. What will be the specific costs for the GED ® program?
 Are there any material costs that I need to be aware of?

 As a government-funded program, students will pay only for the cost of each exam and a small enrollment fee of AWG 25.
-GED® exams are approximately $75 per section or $300 total for the complete certificate.
-GED Ready tests cost $5 per test.
+GED® exams are approximately $80 per section or $320 total for all 4 exams.
+GED Ready tests cost $7 per test.
 Additional fee: $110 for a hard copy of your diploma and transcript.

 5. What will be the schedule of the GED ® program?